I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/ns-dispmprt-_dxgk_opm_interface_3.md

 ## -description
-The DXGK_OPM_INTERFACE_3 structure contains pointers to functions in the <a href="display.opm_interface">Output Protection Manager (OPM) Interface</a>, which is implemented by the display miniport driver.
+The DXGK_OPM_INTERFACE_3 structure contains pointers to functions in the <a href="https://msdn.microsoft.com/8dc171f7-76ca-4e1a-865e-7dcb6ab9a2e9">Output Protection Manager (OPM) Interface</a>, which is implemented by the display miniport driver.